asuender/ACC-2019-Code/README.md

 #### Compiling:

-- You can use the C++ compiler of your choice, however official support only covers GCC (GNU C  Compiler).
+- You can use the C++ compiler of your choice, however official support only covers the g++ command from GCC (GNU Compiler Collection).
-- You compile the program using the command `gcc ./ACC_Andi.cpp -o ACC_Andi -pthread`.
+- You compile the program using the command `g++ ./ACC_Andi.cpp -o ACC_Andi -pthread`.
 This will create a file named 'ACC_Andi' which is the desired executable.

 #### Bug reporting: